2018 World Monuments Watch

 Since the Watch

-On October 25, 2017 the government of New South Wales rejected the recommendation of the state’s Heritage Council to grant landmark designation to the Sirius Building for the second time.
+In October 2017, the government of New South Wales rejected the recommendation of the state’s Heritage Council to grant landmark designation to the Sirius Building for the second time.
 The state had been ordered to repeat the decision-making process after a July 2017 court decision.
+In December 2017, the New South Wales government placed the Sirius Building on the market for approximately A$100m.
+Even as the building’s last tenant prepared to relocate, community organizers maintained their efforts – in January 2018, local advocates announced their intention to assemble a bid for its purchase.